FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma TD6 Trait Listing.md

 *Is carrying this much a hindrance?
 Nonsense!
 I can still haul a couple hundred more pounds!* You can remain mobile even while after consuming a prey +1 size-category larger than yourself/enough prey that exceed your total limit.
 Reduce your Movement by -15ft and no longer become immediately immobile after eating 1 prey above your limit. ***Requires Titan-Stomach.***
 ### The penultimate hunger
 *I-I can continue eating!
 Th-this is just a warm u-Ourp!-pf-- ooof....* You are now able to eat past your natural limits and over-stuff yourself with +1 additional prey of any size once you've eaten to your limit.
 To devour them, you must roll at Disadvantage to consume them, and is unaffected by other Traits to increase the roll. ***Requires Titan Stomach, Strong Stance, and Hungry Jaws.***
+### The anti-struggler hold
+*Think you're a fighter?
+I've had stronger meals than you, pint-sized!* When a
 ## Endosoma Vore Prey Traits

 ### Forceful Entry